NicoSaia/JexxaTemplate/README-CICD.md

     *   Set up a secret for GitHub actions called `MERGE_ME_SECRET` as described [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=webui#creating-encrypted-secrets-for-a-repository) that includes the generated PAT

+*   Please make sure to give the necessary permissions to Github Actions in order for them to function properly within the project.
+To do this, go to the Project Settings in GitHub and navigate to Actions --> General --> Workflow Permissions: Choose the Read and Write -option.
+Additionally, make sure to check the "allow Github Actions to create pull requests" option.

 ## Using CI/CD process

 The CI/CD process is based on following GitHub actions that are either started manually or automatically: